swj1442291549/pydolphot/README.md

 ```bash
 python $dol/fake.py F475W F814W -f fake -n 100
 ```
+During the fake star test, a folder named after the pickle file will be created and store all the middle files.
+Be sure not to delete it before you run `photfake.py` command.
+Please don't name the pickle as `final.pickle`, which would leave a lot of trash in foler `final`.

 `photfake.py` is used to generate the result from fake star tests.
 The parameters should keep the same as `fake.py`
 ```bash
 python $dol/photfake.py F475W F814W -f fake -n 100
 ```

-Both `fake.py` and `photfake.py` utilize multiple core to accerelate the calculation.
+Both `fake.py` and `photfake.py` utilize multiple cores to accerelate the calculation.
 You may want to change the size of pool depending on the condition of your computer.